 What Is Sentiment Analysis?

-Sentiment analysis in our case refers to how consumers feel about a company or brand.
-These feelings can be complex and change over time and consumer insights are always evolving.
+Sentiment analysis in our case, refers to how consumers feel about a company or brand.
+These feelings can be complex and change over time; consumer insights always evolve.
 This requires an ongoing strategy to collect consumer data from social media posts, reviews, and other forms of user-generated content.

 Sentiment analysis involves using AI tools to interpret the emotions and attitudes in a passage.
-Texts are rated on a scale from very negative to very positive and shades in between.
+Texts are rated on a negative to very positive scale and shades in between.
 Advanced sentiment analysis tools can pick up on subtleties of tone and may even be attuned to nuance or irony.

 Data needs a good marketing campaign.
 The raw materials are on web pages that provide text that reflects consumer sentiment.
 These include the kind of content most of us produce every day, such as social media posts, online comments on forums, and reviews.

 To discover what people are saying about your brand, it is too time-consuming to do endless searches and try to keep track of various platforms.
 Using tools that create notifications when a brand or product is mentioned or a competitor is discussed makes the job easier.

 Once the information is found, retrieving and storing it is the next phase.
 Using a web scraper that collects and stores texts eliminates laborious cutting and pasting.
 A web scraper can be created with some coding knowledge and software or there are tools ready to use for this job.
 Along with a web scraper using a web proxy will disguise the user’s IP address and avoid being blocked while obtaining information.